 - Take a crash course in Esperanto at the National Library.
 There are Klingon courses as well, but you need to speak German for that one (or Klingon).
 I did both in 2017.

 And, of course, all the big museums open their doors, too.
-My 2018 schedule was a talk on Viennese coffee culture at the coffee museum, the treasury at the Deutschordenshaus, the Hieronymus Bosch exhibition in the Theatermuseum, the National Library, and the Museum of Money at the national bank.
+My 2018 schedule, for example, was a talk on Viennese coffee culture at the coffee museum, the treasury at the Deutschordenshaus, the Hieronymus Bosch exhibition in the Theatermuseum, the National Library, and the Museum of Money at the national bank.

 Ticket & visitor information

-- The ticket is valid for the hours of the event: typically 6 pm to 1 am
+- The ticket is valid for the hours of the event

 - You can use the ticket as a travel pass for Vienna during these hours and special shuttle buses also operate